 Continuing heat concentration throughout laying beads.
 Stainless filler rod 302 is used.

 For added strength and peace of mind, we added a gusset for a backbone.

-Welding is complete, now ready for paint, cosmetics, and assembly.
+Welding is complete, now the custom dropped spindles are ready for paint, cosmetics, and assembly.

 This is not a tutorial – please don’t try this at home!